rameshgchavan/stb-crm-frontend/README.md

 - Type `npm build` to make app build.
 #

+### App flow >>
+- On app load Login component will be shown
+- After login Customer page will be default page
+- If user is Admin then shows Customer, Trasaction, Users, Statistics and Logout link in Navabar
+- If user is User (not admin) then show Customer, Trasaction and Logout link in Navabar
+- After Logout Login component will be shown
+#

 ### Project description
 - This project has developed by using react.js library and devided into mudules which contains jsx componets, react routes, react redux, custom functions, navigation pages, axios crud apis.
 - Component folder again devided into modules which coantains cards components, charts components, filters components, forms components, modals components, prints components and security components.